Maria McCann

 Maria McCann is an English novelist.

 Biography

-McCann was born in Liverpool in 1956 and worked as a lecturer in English at Strode College, Street, Somerset since 1985, until starting work with Arden.
+McCann was born in Liverpool in 1956 and worked as a lecturer in English at Strode College, Street, Somerset since 1985, until starting work with the Arvon Foundation.

 Her first novel, As Meat Loves Salt, was released in 2001.
 The story focuses on the relationship of two men, Jacob Cullen and Christopher Ferris, and is set during the English Civil War.
 They desert their posts in Cromwell’s New Model Army to establish a farming commune in the countryside.
 The novel was well received by critics including Orange Prize winner Lionel Shriver.

 McCann also contributed a short story titled Minimal to the anthology New Writing 12 published by the British Council in 2005.